 What if the other party contests the annulment?
 What happens to property acquired during the marriage?
 What about child support and custody?
 Has the statute of limits expired?

 An annulment may be considered a complex legal issue that is best handled by an experienced San Diego family law attorney.

-At Sachdev Legal Group, APC, our legal team has the experience and expertise you need to resolve your marriage as fairly and simply as possible.
+At San Diego Divorce Lawyers, APC, our legal team has the experience and expertise you need to resolve your marriage as fairly and simply as possible.
 Attorney Puja A. Sachdev is a Certified Family Law Specialist who has received numerous honors.
 She has been named Attorney of the Month by San Diego Attorney Journal and one of the Top Lawyers in San Diego by San Diego Magazine for several years running.

-When you choose Sachdev Legal Group, APC to represent you during your annulment, you can count on us to:
+When you choose San Diego Divorce Lawyers, APC to represent you during your annulment, you can count on us to:

 - Clearly explain the issues surrounding your annulment and offer legal guidance